Editor's Note: This story is frequently updated with the latest updates on ski passes and ski season. It was last updated on Nov. 20, 2023.

-It's never too early to start planning if you're going to hit the slopes this winter or next.
-And anyone looking to buy a ski pass for the 2023-24 season eventually confronts the same choice: Ikon vs Epic Pass?
+It's never too early to start planning if you're going to hit the slopes this winter or next – in fact, now might be the best time.
+But anyone looking to buy a ski pass for the 2023-24 season eventually confronts the same choice: Ikon vs Epic Pass?

 Together, these two popular ski pass programs cover the vast majority of North America's most popular ski resorts.
 Over the past decade, nearly every major ski area in the U.S. has chosen sides and joined one of the two mega passes.

-And while the upfront costs are by no means cheap, it beats continually paying the eye-popping lift ticket prices if you're an avid skier or snowboarder.
-For 2023 and 2024, the Ikon Pass clocks in at $1,159 and Epic Pass will cost users $909 for the season.
+While the upfront costs are by no means cheap, it beats continually paying the eye-popping lift ticket prices if you're an avid skier or snowboarder.
+For 2023 and 2024, the Ikon Pass clocks in at $1,309 and Epic Pass will cost users $969 for the season.

-But the differences between the Ikon vs Epic Pass go far beyond the price.
-Which pass makes the most sense for you depends on which resorts you plan to visit, how often you ski or snowboard, and more.
+The differences between the Ikon vs Epic Pass go far beyond the price – and there are a few other pass options that are worth considering, Which pass makes the most sense for you depends on which resorts you plan to visit, how often you ski or snowboard, your budget for hitting the slopes next year, and more.

 So let's dive in and compare these two mega ski passes.